 B. They may have a moment of “man, I wish I was hitting those sales goals.”….followed by, hope and excitement because if someone else is doing that, there certainly must be the opportunity to do that themselves.
 This causes them to seek more knowledge, implement it, and find ways to make their business more streamlined, more profitable, and more attractive to a clientele that is looking for quality.

-For all of your type B reactors out there, I would like to pull back the curtain on my actual photography sales numbers for the month of November.
+For all of your type B reactors out there, I would like to pull back the curtain on a month of my actual photography sales.
 I’d also like to give you some tips to help you reach a four-figure (or multiple four-figure) average yourself!

 - Session 1: $4,700 – purchased wall art and albums – repeat client